 - One-leg stand test - In this test, the officer instructs the person to stand on one leg and hold it for 30 seconds or until told to put it down.
 The officer looks for signs of impairment such as swaying, hoping or using their arms to balance.

 If you have a job at the time of your conviction, that employer might not keep you, or you might not be able to remain a student at the university you attend.
-If you were receiving scholarship money or plan on applying for financial aid, a DUI can also impact your eligibility for receiving these benefits.
-It is important that you speak with me, a Seattle DUI lawyer, to fight the possible negative impacts of a conviction.
+If you receive scholarship money or plan on applying for financial aid, a DUI could also impact your eligibility for these benefits.
+You must speak with me, a Seattle DUI lawyer, to fight the possible negative impacts of a conviction.